B i o g r a p h y

 James was born in Halifax, West Yorkshire in 1983, and holds both a BA Music, MMUS Performance degrees and recently received his diploma as an Associate of the Royal Schools of Music.
 James began to teach himself from a young age before beginning formal piano tuition with Howard Williams when he attended St.Peter’s High School, Gloucester.
 Before leaving he was awarded the Governor’s Award for Services to Music.
 After leaving school, James continued lessons with Linda Parsons with whom he worked his way through ABRSM Grade Exams and who continues to be an important mentor for him.

 James also plays the organ for several churches in Gloucester and is a regular organist for services at churches such as St Swithun’s, St. Barnabas, and has even been very fortunate to have played on the organ of Gloucester Cathedral for concerts and a lesson on Manchester Cathedral organ, and now studies privately with the Director of Music, Adrian Partington at Gloucester Cathedral.

 He continues his roles as the Accompanist for the Churchdown Male Voice Choir and the Innsworth Military Wives Choir and has also worked with other choirs including Churchdown Choral Society, Cheltenham Youth Choir and the Grande Royale Academy.
 He is a member of Philomusica of Gloucestershire and Worcestershire with whom he also sings as a Bass-Baritone.
-James continues as an accompanist with the Cotswold Savoyards whose recent productions have included My Fair Lady, Oliver! and Calamity Jane and have started on their next production of The Sound of Music and The Gondoliers.
+James continues as an accompanist with the Cotswold Savoyards whose recent productions have included Oliver!, The Sound of Music and The Gondoliers.
 They are now soon to start rehearsals for "Singin' in The Rain" which is scheduled for a run of performances at Cheltenham's Everyman Theatre in May 2023.

 Some of his career highlights include his debuts in the 2019 Cheltenham Music Festival where he was involved in both the rehearsal and performance of a new community opera 'Above The Skies' composed by Michael Betteridge and directed by Bryn Holding, conducted by Glyn Oxxley.
 James also made his first major appearance in a concert as part of the 3 Choirs Festival of the life of the Gloucestershire Poet Will Harvey accompanying the Sabrinensis Choir with conductor Judith Sheridan.